Platform-Studio/demo_pcs_service/README.md

 ## Example: Wine Recommender
 This example defines a simple app that recommends wines to the user based on a conversation with the user about their preferences.
+The agent creates a recommended tasting list that is displayed to the user.

 It shows many of the core aspects of defining a PCS app:

 - Service definition with custom CSS styling
-- Agent definition with custom functions and tunings
+- Agent definition with custom Functions and Tunings
 - Function definitions implemented inline
+- View definitions
 - connection to a Twilio number for SMS/text (a fake number for this example)

 It is already deployed and available to use through the web UX at: